Cons: No major negative areas but just watch using “high” modes for long periods (to avoid big electricity bills)

 So how does it perform?

 The DD122FW MK5 can extract up to 7 litres of water per day (at 20oC/60% relative humidity) which puts it on par with the £20 cheaper DD122FW Mk4 but is 30% less than the higher priced Ecoair DD322FW Simple.
-As this unit uses desiccant technology then noise is low at 34dB but energy consumption is high at between 390-630 watts (depending on operating mode used).
+As this unit uses desiccant technology then the noise is low at 34dB but energy consumption is high at between 390-630 watts (depending on operating mode used).

 The DD122FW MK5 dehumidifier also comes with a 2 year manufactures warranty for peace of mind.